olimeed/frontend/README.md

 # Frontend Group 2 Project

- Below is the frontend task give by @mark for this week.
+ Below is the frontend task given by @mark for this week.

 ![image](https://user-images.githubusercontent.com/17856665/83970797-92094880-a8cf-11ea-99c9-e5cb4202ac8b.png)